-The free Sounder & Friends™ App will soon be available for download on both Android and iOS devices.
+The free Sounder & Friends™ App is available for download on both Android and iOS devices.

 Josianne Pisani is a teacher, teacher trainer and materials writer at ETI Malta with years of experience in teaching English as a second language to learners of all ages and abilities.
 She has written and runs various methodology courses and has been training teachers from around the world for the last 10 years.
 She is also a SEN coach and a PAGS professional.
 Josianne has recently launched her own website, a platform that provides interactive and engaging material as well as lesson ideas for educators.